playgameservices/ios-basic-samples/README.md

 creating Interactive Posts to brag about one's score, showing a list people in the user's circles, and making calls to the  Management API to reset scores or achievements.
 * **Collect All the Stars**.
 Demonstrates sign-in and cloud save.
+* **Button-Clicker 2000**.
+Demonstrates real-time multiplayer using invites or quickmatch
+* **TBMP Skeleton**.
+Demonstrates asynchronous turn-based multiplayer using invites or quickmatch

 In addition, there is a shared `Libraries` folder that contains all of the frameworks and bundles required to run these applications.
 Each application